-This is True, however, is associated with the True Stella Awards — cases of outrageous but true lawsuits that wrapped up several years ago.
+This is True, however, is associated with the True Stella Awards — cases of outrageous but true lawsuits — which wrapped up several years ago.
 Unsurprisingly, that web site is StellaAwards.com.

 10. How do I give True books and Premium upgrades as gifts?